Mohansamala/Pandas-Dataanalysis/readme.md

 ### plot
 ![alt text](mSc.png "southindians(blue) vs rest indians performance in maths and science")

-After analysis ,it is concluded that Rest of India perform better than South india in Maths and Science Code can be found in question3.ipynb
+After analysis ,it is concluded that Rest of India perform better than South india in Maths and Science
+Code can be found in question3.ipynb

+### Note: Accuracy of analysis depends on how Nans are handled.Answer to questions may vary dependng on the method choosen for filling Nans in Data.filling nan can be done by various aspects either by filling zero or filling with mean or filling with interpolation methods.